fitrahsaputra/fitrahsaputra/README.md

 - 👀 I’m interested in machine learning and enjoy exploring everything about data
 - 🔭 I'm currently learning more about the world of machine learning
-- 🌱 "Make Every Path, If There Is No Way"
+- 🌱 "Make A Way, If There Is No Way"

 <!-- ## ⚙ Latest Projects
 |  | |